buildpacks/spec/platform.md

 - SHALL detect a single group from `<order>` and write it to `<group>` using the [detection process](buildpack.md#phase-1-detection) outlined in the Buildpack Interface Specification
 - SHALL write the resolved build plan from the detected group to `<plan>`
 - SHALL provide `run-image.target` data in `<analyzed>` to buildpacks according to the process outlined in the [Buildpack Interface Specification](buildpack.md).
+- When `CNB_EXEC_ENV` is set to a value other than the default:
+  - The lifecycle SHALL skip buildpacks that do not support the current execution environment during detection
+  - If all buildpacks in a group are skipped due to execution environment mismatch, the lifecycle SHALL continue to the next group in the order
+  - This allows the platform to select buildpack groups appropriate for the target execution environment

 When image extensions are present in the order (optional), the lifecycle:
 - SHALL execute all image extensions in the order defined in `<group>` according to the process outlined in the [Buildpack Interface Specification](buildpack.md).